TerraInfinity/metana-fullstack-bootcamp/module-3/mood-based-todo-app/readme.md

    - **Update Weather:** Click the weather icon (⛅) to refresh and update the current weather conditions.
    - **Toggle Theme:** Click the theme toggle button (moon/sun icon) to switch between dark and light modes.
    - **User Accounts:** Use the login interface to register/sign in.
 A guest mode is also available via local storage.

+5. Alternatively load it to netlify
+  Set the build settings to /module-3/mood-based-todo-app

 ---